-Privacy advocates and government agencies constantly war over the extent to which the government should be able to access the digital records of individuals.
-While the NSA appears to have almost unrestricted authority on the federal level, the issue is still being addressed at the state level.
-To this extent, privacy advocates scored a strong victory this week with the passage of the California Electronic Communications Act.
+Privacy advocates and government agencies continuously war over the extent to which the government should be able to access the digital records of individuals.
+While the NSA appears to have almost unrestricted authority on the federal level, states are still wrestling with the issue.
+To this extent, privacy advocates scored a significant victory this week with the passage of the California Electronic Communications Act.

 California Electronic Communications Act